 - Get the original Gemini-generated PNG, JPG, or WEBP if possible

-- Open Gemini Watermark Remover
+- Open geminiwatermarkremover.io for local browser processing, or Pilio Gemini Watermark Remover for hosted cleanup

 - Drop the image into the page

-- Let the browser process it locally
+- Let the selected workflow process it

 - Zoom into the bottom-right corner, then download the cleaned image